 As dementia caregivers, we do both ourselves and our loved ones great harm when we focus on what is lost to dementia rather than what is kept.
 At DAWN, we focus on our clients’ abilities, not their disabilities.

-Dementia is the condition of progressive cognitive impairment, but not a condition of complete cognitive impairment – not for a very long time, if at all.
+Dementia is the condition of progressive cognitive impairment, but not a condition of complete cognitive impairment—not for a very long time, if at all.
 When we engage with people experiencing dementia only on the level of what they cannot do, we disable them even more.

-Our intuitive thought processes.
 Medical science tells us that people with dementia are losing executive thought functions as well as the ability to use judgment and make decisions.
 That’s a helpful diagnosis for doctors, but it doesn’t help me understand how to enjoy spending time with someone experiencing dementia.
 We caregivers need to think in terms of what our loved ones can and cannot do.
 Here, we see our clients lose the ability to see cause and effect, prioritize actions and ideas, or follow sequences (all rational thought processes) but we don’t see them lose their intuitive thought processes.

-Our experiential selves.
 Yes, people with dementia are losing memory, but they are not losing the ability to experience.
 We have both remembering selves and experiential selves.

 When I am with my clients and fully present (enjoying the moment with them), we have a wonderful time.
 They feel valued, accepted and satisfied.
 It doesn’t matter that they cannot recall what we did a day, hour, or even minute later.
-They have the experience and their positive mood will last.
+They have a good experience and their positive mood will last.

 When we are caring for people with dementia, our focus should be on what they can do, not on what they cannot do.
 Putting our focus on their strengths enhances companionship and lowers stress for all.